The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement

-{\bf About the Author:} Dr. Igor L. Markov worked on Physical Design of Integrated Circuits for over 20 years~\cite{Capo,Benchmarks,SimPL,Progress}, coauthored dozens of highly-cited peer reviewed papers in the field, as well as a Physical Design textbook \cite{PDtextbook}.
-During his tenure at the University of Michigan, he supervised three doctoral dissertations on chip floorplanning and circuit placement.
-Dr. Markov coauthored algorithms and software packages for chip floorplanning and circuit placement that were commercialized and used to design commercial chips.
+{\bf About the Author:} Dr. Igor L. Markov worked on Physical Design of Integrated Circuits for over 25 years~\cite{Capo,Benchmarks,SimPL,Progress}, coauthored dozens of highly-cited peer-reviewed papers in the field, as well as a Physical Design textbook \cite{PDtextbook}.
+During his tenure at the Univ. of Michigan, he supervised 3 Ph.D. dissertations on chip floorplanning and circuit placement.
+Dr. Markov coauthored algorithms and software packages for chip floorplanning and circuit placement that were used to design many commercial chips.
 He served as an editor of top EDA journals and of the two-volume Handbook of EDA \cite{EDA}.
-He is an IEEE Fellow and an ACM Distinguished Scientist, as well a Nature author and reviewer.
-Dr. Markov previously worked on EDA at Synopsys, on Search at Google, and taught chip design at Stanford.
-He is a Research Scientist at Meta working on Machine Learning and a director at Nova Ukraine focusing on humanitarian relief.
+He is an IEEE Fellow and an ACM Distinguished Scientist, a Nature author and reviewer.
+Dr. Markov previously worked on Search at Google and ML platforms at Meta, and taught chip design at Stanford.
+He is a Distinguished Architect in AI \& Innovation at Synopsys and a director at the humanitarian relief nonprofit Nova Ukraine.

-The work reported here started when the author was affiliated with the University of Michigan, but opinions presented here are the author's and do not represent his past, current or future employers.
+This work started when Dr.Markov was affiliated with the Univ. of Michigan, but opinions given here are the author's and do not represent his employers.

-\ \\ { For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled}. --- { Richard Feynman, the Challenger Accident Report}
+{ For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled}. --- { Richard Feynman, the Challenger Accident Report}